jetsonhacks/system-monitor/README.md

 ## Work in progress

+Building Documentation and Video, full article on JetsonHacks.com soon!

 Requires Python 3.10+ - For Jetson Nano & Xaviers, consider using a virtual environment (e.g. Anaconda)

 An example of creating a webserver to deliver a subset of system data such as CPU, GPU and memory usage.